Karl Hofer: Early years and career (1878–1920)

+Middle period and mature career (1933–1945)

 At the beginning of the twenties, Karl Hofer had a relationship with Elisabeth Schmidt, whom he had met as a model.
 In the summer of 1926 he had a short-term love affair with Ruth Wenger.
 Since 1927 Karl and Mathilde lived separately but remained married.

 Hofer had been opposed to Nazism even before they reached power.
 In 1931 he was attacked in the Nazi press, with claims that he was Jewish.
 In the same year he wrote articles against Nazism, "Faschismus, die dunkle Reaktion!" ("Fascism, the dark reaction!") and "Wie kämpfen wir gegen ein Drittes Reich?" ("How do we fight against a Third Reich?"), published at the Communist newspaper Welt am Abend.
 In the article he argued for a nonpartisan initiative against the NSDAP.
 On April 1, 1933 Hofer was defamed in a poster together with Oskar Schlemmer and other teachers of the Berlin Art Academy as "representatives of the decomposing liberal-Marxist-Jewish alliance".
-He was then on a leave and was dismissed from teaching in the Summer of 1934.
+He was then on a leave and was dismissed from teaching in the summer of 1934.
 At the beginning of Nazi Germany, Hofer still tried to conciliate his art with the new regimen ideology to a certain extent.
 Despite his rejection of National Socialism, Hofer believed that his art could be accepted by the regimen, because he understood it as being German.
-In the exhibition of the Berlin Secession in the Summer of 1933, the catalog preface said that German art was expressed in Hofer's painting.
+In the exhibition of the Berlin Secession in the summer of 1933, the catalog preface said that German art was expressed in Hofer's painting.
 At the same time he participated with the article "Der Kampf um die Kunst" ("The struggle for art") in a series of articles on German art in the Deutsche Allgemeine Zeitung.
 Among other things, he argued that German art was "free of Jews", like no other area of society, except the military.
 Nevertheless, his work, like other German expressionist painters, was condemned by the regimen as degenerate art.